danradom/docker-mysql-replication/README.md

 # mysql replication master and slave containers
-mysql master and slave docker containers.  there is nothing to configure.  simply build the image and start the containers for a working replication environment<br />
+mysql master and slave docker containers.  edit the start_container.sh scripts, build the image, and start the containers for a working replication environment<br />
 <br />
 ### installation
 download the files<br />